tj-cahill/Multitask-Research/README.md

 | /#/export | Data Export |

 ## Data Export
 The results of both tests are stored in [Firestore](https://firebase.google.com/docs/firestore).
 Whenever a test is completed, the most recent study data in the project database is also automatically exported to a CSV file [stored](https://firebase.google.com/docs/storage) in the `/reports/` folder of the Firebase project. (**Note: Automatic exports can be resource intensive with large samples.
-If you expect to run tests frequently, it may be more economical to disable the automatic export functions and use the legacy manual reporting functions described below.**)
+If you expect to run tests frequently, it may be more economical to disable the automatic export functions and use legacy manual reporting functions.**)

 <!--
 ### Legacy Export